April 1, 2006 - Cretaceous Fossils, Lee Co, AL

 fossil leaf material

-Nice exposure of leaf material.
+Large exposure of matted leaf material.

 fossil leaf